AMVijay/aws-learning/dynamodb/README.md

 * Provisioned Configuration has Auto Scaling option available.
 It allows to configure the minimum capacity units, max capacity units and the condition to auto scale from minimum to maximum.

 ## Export and Backup
-* By enabling the PITR (Point InTime Recovery), table content can be exported to S3 Bucket.
-Export Content will be in DynamoDB JSON format.
+* By enabling the PITR (Point InTime Recovery), table content can be exported to S3 Bucket as Backup.
+    * Except S3 storage cost, there won't be additional cost as PITR doesn't use RCU and WCU.

 ## Create Table using AWS CLI
 * `aws dynamodb create-table`